Gray-Wu/AOE4-season-5-6-statistics/README.md

    - Contains every ranked 1v1 ladder game played in season 5-6 with data on time of matches, players, maps, civilizations, and other relevant information.
 2. Data scraped: season 5-6 player ratings and rankings
    - Season 5 leaderboards scraped from [AOE4 WORLD SEASON 5 LEADERBOARDS](https://aoe4world.com/leaderboard/rm_solo?season=5)
-   - Season 6 leaderboards scraped from [AOE4 WORLD SEASON 6 LEADERBOARDS]()
+   - Season 6 leaderboards scraped from [AOE4 WORLD SEASON 6 LEADERBOARDS](https://aoe4world.com/leaderboard/rm_solo?season=6)
-   - Contains information on all ranked players' placement and summary of stats at the end of season 5 and season 6
+   - Contains information on all ranked players' placement and summary of stats at the end of season 5 and season 6 before reset

 ## 🔨Tools:
-- R for data scraping, preparing, cleaning, analysis, and trend discovery
+- R for data scraping, preparing, cleaning, analyzing, and discovering trends
-- Tableau for dashboards and visualizations
+- Tableau for dashboard creation and visualizations

 ### Data Preperation & Cleaning
 The JSON files from AOE4 World contained a lot of nested lists.
 Turning the files into dataframes were easy however some columns had 3 layers of nested dictionaries which required extraction and seperation.

-The following is the process of turning layers of nested dictionaries into a readable dataframe to export to a csv for analysis
+The following is the process of turning layers of nested dictionaries (season 5 & 6 JSON files) into a readable dataframe and renaming/reordering for analysis.
 ```R
 #install.packages("rjson")
 library("rjson")